 When conducting a general session seminar, you may have well over 100 different companies represented in the room.
 Your topic has to be generic enough to provide examples that will be pertinent to all.
 Sometimes this isn't possible, and speakers begin to move to multiple industry examples.
+This is done by highlighting various industries represented by participants in the room, and providing direct examples that relate to them.
+Once you begin to do this, just be careful to have a wide range of examples to include as many different industries as possible.

-2. Will my message be lost in a large audience seminar format?
+- 2. Will my message be lost in a large audience seminar format?

 Delivering seminars to large audiences requires more lecture than many speakers would like.
-This doesn't mean there can't be small group activities sprinkled throughout.
+This doesn't mean there can't be small-group activities sprinkled throughout.
 However, some topics don't lend themselves to smaller group activities.
 I'm a little stubborn regarding this topic because I believe any size audience can participate in certain types of activities.
 However, your exercise has to be conducive to the topic.
-There's nothing worse than attending a seminar where a forced group exercise is inserted that doesn't add any value to the session.

-3. Are you prepared to dedicate your business to this marketing approach?
+There's nothing worse than attending a seminar where a forced group exercise is inserted that doesn't add any value to the session. - 3.
+Are you prepared to dedicate your business to this marketing approach?

 Populating a room of up to 300 strangers requires a lot of work and expense.
 If this is the type of business you will choose, then prepare to be committed to it.
 This is a year-round marketing approach that will place you in large cities all across the country.
 Each year in business will allow you to reap the rewards of return customers and word-of-mouth attendees.
-It is essential that a professional handle the brochures.
-Personally, I wouldn't skimp one penny on them.
-This is your cold call letter, meaning a lot is riding on this document.
-Color, paper, graphics, and content are just a few of the considerations here.
-Find the best graphics person in town, bring a couple of seminar flyers you like, and listen to the professionals.
+It is essential that a professional handle the marketing.
+Personally, I wouldn't skimp one penny on professional marketing, because they are the ones who will get those rooms populated with attendees.

+Listen and learn from the professionals.

 The costs to put on open sessions can creep up on you.
-When you look at upfront costs that can include the brochure design costs, mailing lists, hotel, travel, breaks, and AV support, it's not unusual to see a breakeven cost hovering around \$10,000 a seminar.
+When you look at up-front costs that can include the marketing, mailing lists, hotel, travel, breaks, and AV support, it's not unusual to see a breakeven cost hovering around \$10,000 a seminar.

 The profit is high, and it's an exciting way to conduct business.
-If you do choose to conduct your seminar business this way, you will have a head start in providing closed sessions to specific requests from clients.
-You see, general sessions always have the potential to create a lead toward a closed session; however, closed sessions will never create the potential for a general session.
+If you do choose to conduct your seminar business this way, you will have a head start in providing closed sessions based on specific requests from clients.
+You see, general sessions always have the potential to create leads toward closed sessions; however, closed sessions never create the potential for general sessions.